Male vs Female Snake — How to Tell the Difference

 Anal Spurs

 Anal spurs are bony protrusions on either side of the cloaca.
-The cloaca is based at the end of the body and the beginning of the tail.
-These spurs are remnants of hind limbs and are very pronounced on old-world snakes such as pythons and boas but not on more evolved snakes.
+The cloaca is based at the end of the body near the tail base.
+These spurs are remnants of hind limbs when snakes used to crawl like other lizards in prehistoric times!
+They are very pronounced on old-world snakes such as pythons and boas but not on more evolved snakes.

 Most male snakes will have larger anal spurs than females.
 Males will use these spurs to grip onto a female during mating.